Founder and Managing Director

 I started off the company providing IT consultancy services to large enterprises with thousands of users and hundreds of servers.
-My first small business client came when my accountant asked me if I would look at improving his IT systems.
-I must have done a good job because he referred me to some of his other clients and things grew from there.
-A year or so later, I’d built up a base of around fifteen clients, and it was time to hire my first employee.
+My first small business client came after my accountant asked me if I would look at improving his IT systems.
+I must have done a good job because he referred me to some of his clients and things grew from there.
+A year or so later, I had built up a base of around fifteen clients, and it was time to hire my first employee.

 What is your key to success?

 Being a business owner can be tough.
 You need skills in leadership, communication, finance, sales, strategy, marketing, and time management to name just a few!
-I didn’t know much about any of these things when I started out, so I’ve had to do a lot of reading over the last fifteen years or so, mostly in areas of business and also self-development.
-I’d advise anyone to spend 30 minutes each day reading.
-I’ve probably read hundreds of books and my favourites include:
+I didn’t know much about any of these things when I started out, so I have had to do a lot of reading over the last fifteen years or so, mostly in areas of business and also self-development.
+I would advise anyone to spend 30 minutes each day reading.
+I have probably read hundreds of books and my favourites include:

 - The 7 Habits of Highly Effective People